 (photo courtesy of Sun Nuclear Corporation)

-You can also learn more by reading my popular Radon: Hazard or Hype?" article.
+I suggest also reading my Radon: Hazard or Hype? article.

 Click here for the PA DEP Radon Testing Protocols.
 These protocols (standards) are required by PA DEP for all professional radon tests performed in the Commonwealth of PA.
 The protocol's purpose is to help ensure quality control and accurate radon testing results.